vtta2008/PLM/README.md

 This package: "Maya, Mari, Nuke, ZBrush, Hounidi and Adobe" is to build a pipeline a for brand new studio.

-It is compatible with Windows 10 (may also work with previous version but I have not tested yet) and will not work with Maya 2016 or lower.
+It is compatible with Windows 10 (may also work with earlier version but I have not tested yet) and will not work with Maya 2016 or lower.

-Regarding to VFX Reference Platform, due to large invention we will stay with python 2.7 but will update to python 3 on 2019.
+Regard to VFX Reference Platform, due to large invention we will stay with python 2.7 but will update to python 3 on 2019.
 Details is here:

     http://www.vfxplatform.com/